-Inspiration 5 Daily Attitude of Gratitude Painting Ideas to Start Today
+Inspiration 5 Daily Attitude of Gratitude Zen Painting Ideas

 It’s Thanksgiving season once again!
 The time of the year, when more people remember to be grateful for all their blessings in life.
 It is good to take stock and be thankful during Thanksgiving, but, why stop there?
 Have we ever paused and introspected on what being appreciative all-year-round does for our health?
 It turns out, the daily attitude of gratitude does quite a lot of good for us.
 Scientific studies have also proven that it can promote mental, physical and social wellness, therefore enhancing the overall quality of life.

 We understand, starting a daily habit can be very tough and challenging to maintain like most routines.
 However, we believe that the more it’s done consistently, the more it becomes an easy part of our lifestyle.
 The benefits are too good to ignore.
 Here are some fulfilling daily “attitude of gratitude” painting ideas and Thanksgiving art habits our team compiled that you can start today.

 The modern artist and co-founder of Gutai—the Japanese avant-garde artistic movement in the 1950s—Jiro Yoshihara painted the depiction of minimalist circles or “ensō” to symbolise “satori,” the enlightenment of Zen, the inner, intuitive experience of peace.
 Why not start a daily habit of meditating by painting your versions of an “ensō symbol” using ink, watercolour or gouache?